DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-PLANNING.md

 		- The castle rooms (ch2 dungeon) (?)
 			- Only the warp names are colored?
 - In the web serial console, a styled section of text loses its styles after a newline character.
 As a workaround, reapply the style at the beginning of the first word that lost its styles.
-- Currently, in the web build, the bell character is printed.
+- Currently, in the web build, the bell character is printed!
+(Like, as a boxy character, inline with other text.)
 Keep that in mind...